 Sao Miguel Azores, Portugal Travel Guide

 Sete Cidades & West Coast: Features like Lagoa Azul & Verde, Vista do Rei viewpoint, Mosteiros swimming holes, and Ponta da Ferraria hot springs in the ocean are popular.
 A rental car is strongly recommended for the most freedom.
-A full day is well spent here (6-8 hours).
+A full day is well-regarded spent here (6-8 hours).

 Furnas Valley & East Coast: Terra Nostra Park, Poça da Dona Beija hot springs, Cozido das Furnas (volcanic stew), Gorreana Tea Factory, and Ribeira Quente village make for a fulfilling visit.
 A car rental is suggested for maximum freedom, though public bus service exists to Furnas village.
 A full day (6-8 hours) permits ample discovery.